-After retirement, Regina became a small business owner and achieved Disadvantaged Business Enterprise (DBE) certifications to compete for federal, state, and local contracts.
+She retired from NYC transit, and has lived in Henry County for the past fifteen years.
+Regina became a small business owner and achieved Disadvantaged Business Enterprise (DBE) certifications to compete for federal, state, and local contracts.
 In 2015, she partnered with the U.S. Small Business Administration and hosted seminars on minority contracting for women business owners.

-Regina is a children's book author and her first book, Jason Keeps a Secret, unfolds dangers children may face when they talk to strangers on the Internet.
+In addition to Regina's business and volunteer interests, she has a passion for writing children's books.
+In her first book, Jason Keeps a Secret, she unfolds dangers children may face when they talk to strangers on the Internet.

 She holds a BBA in computer systems from Bernard M. Baruch College and an MA, in political science, from Clayton State University.
 Lewis-Ward is a political science adjunct instructor and has two adult children.